Once you have learned how to cook steak from frozen, you might be amazed at just how easy it is to create a “fancy” dinner on a weeknight.

-Note: The temperature and timing for this recipe are based on steaks that are 1-1 1/2-inch steaks that are being cooked to rare, medium-rare, or medium.
+Note: The temperature and timing for this recipe are based on steaks that are 1-inch thick that are being cooked to rare, medium-rare, or medium.
 If you have thicker steaks, or like yours more well done, set oven to 350°F.

 Listen to learn how to make this recipe, along with some great tips from Christine:

 - 4 frozen steaks, maximum 1 inch thick